What to expect from an independent pharmacy payment integrity program

 What typically brings health plans to the conversation

-Health plans rarely seek out pharmacy payment integrity because they suspect something is catastrophically wrong.
-More often, the trigger is a gap in visibility.
-A plan invests significant time and resources negotiating PBM contract terms and designing a benefit structure, but has limited ability to verify that the hard work is being reflected accurately at the claim level.
+Health plans invest significant time and resources negotiating PBM contract terms and designing benefit structures but have limited ability to verify that the hard work is being reflected accurately at the claim level.
 The PBM processes claims, applies pricing, and reports its own performance.
-The plan sees the aggregate but not the detail.
+The plan sees the aggregate but not the detail, creating a meaningful gap in visibility.

-Common triggers include a PBM contract renewal where the plan wants independent data to inform negotiations, an audit that surfaced enough findings to suggest the issues were not isolated, a leadership transition that brings fresh scrutiny to pharmacy operations, or a board or finance team asking harder questions about pharmacy spend that internal teams cannot fully answer with the data available to them.
+This gap typically starts raising alarms when a plan has a PBM contract renewal and wants independent data to inform negotiations, an audit surfaces enough findings to suggest the issues were not isolated, a leadership transition brings fresh scrutiny to pharmacy operations, or stakeholders start asking harder questions about pharmacy spend that internal teams cannot fully answer with the data available to them.

 Whatever the catalyst, the underlying question is the same: are we getting what we negotiated?